DOI-USGS/ISIS3/Introduction_to_ISIS.md

     to= f431a62

-  - Data file names - A data file name is the location on disk of a file which is not an ISIS3 cube.
+  - Data file names - A data file name is the location on disk of a file which is not an ISIS cube.
 This includes input files from missions such as Mars Global Surveyor or Viking, and output files such as that produced by the program **stats** or **isis2std** .